 Even for those that have trained in boxing for years, shadow boxing can get neglected in your regime, which won’t help you in the long run.

-In this article I have compiled my own Shadow Boxing workout for you try out, along with some useful videos that you can consider giving a go in the near future at home or even in the gym.
+In this article, I have compiled my own Shadow Boxing workout for you to try out, along with some useful videos that you can consider giving a go in the near future at home or even in the gym.

 What is Shadow Boxing?

-First off what is Shadow Boxing?
-Well it is primarily used to help master your punching technique and combinations skill set.
-Now the other aspect of it is using your own imagination to imagine yourself up against an opponent where you are simulating punches, movement and defense as if you are in actual fight.
+Shadow Boxing is primarily used to help master your punching technique and combinations skill set.
+It is also used to use your own imagination to imagine yourself facing an opponent where you are simulating punches, movement, and defensive movements as if you are in an actual fight.

-Shadow boxing is also a great alternative to using punch bag or other boxing equipment – you can always get a great sweat and workout from this exercise.
+Shadowboxing is also a great alternative to using a punching bag or other boxing equipment – you can always get a great sweat and workout from this exercise.